 What About You Isn’t Trusted?

-Okay, let’s move on to question two – what was it about my executive coaching client that employees didn’t trust?
+Next we asked the following question.
+“What was it about my executive coaching client that employees didn’t trust?”
 Untrustworthiness can mean different things in business.
 We examined a number of different possibilities.
+Such as:

 The employees, we concluded, actually liked my client.
 They enjoyed talking to him.
 He gave them what they expected and earned.
 On the other hand, he was not a strong leader.
 Somewhere along the line, they lost confidence in his abilities.